dgutov/robe/README.md

 * Display method documentation
 * Display information about method called at point using ElDoc
 * Method and constant name completion
+* Completion for instance variables, local variables and method and block arguments, implemented with regexps in Emacs Lisp

 To see the available commands, type <kbd>M-x describe-package RET robe RET</kbd>.